 The proposed legal drafting for DCP 222 has been considered by the Working Group, and reviewed by the DCUSA legal advisor, and is provided as Attachment 1.

+The Working Group noted that the legal text states that new tariffs will be needed and agreed that a change to the CDCM model will be required to reflect the extra tariffs in the legal text.
+The Working Group agreed to put together a model specification to reflect the changes as shown in the legal text.